Outdoor Activity

 By: Core Puget Sound Beaches

 The percent of Puget Sound core beaches that have no more than one exceedance of the swimming standard during the summer.
-Core beaches are a subset of all monitored beaches that are sampled every year.
-Many core beaches have been used to assess the trend in the condition of swimming beaches since 2004.
-The method for calculating an exceedance of the swimming standard changed in 2022 and therefore these results are differentiated on the chart from earlier years.
+Core beaches are a prioritized subset of all monitored beaches sampled every year.
+The method for calculating an exceedance of the swimming standard changed in 2022.
 Beginning in 2022, an exceedance is now recorded over a 7-day period and is called an exceedance event.
+Results from the new method are marked differently from earlier years.

 Key Vital Sign Indicator Results

-• The four core beaches which had two or more exceedances of the swimming standard in 2022 were Cline Spit County Park (Clallam County), Silverdale Waterfront Park (Kitsap County), Jack Hyde Park (Pierce County), and Larrabee State Park- Wildcat Cove (Whatcom County).
-There was one additional non-core beach that failed during the 2022 sampling season- Little Squalicum Park (Whatcom County).
+• Six core beaches had two or more exceedance events of the swimming standard in 2024.
+Those beaches are Indianola Dock, Pomeroy Park (Kitsap County), Jack Hyde Park, Titlow Park (Pierce County), Larrabee State Park, Wildcat Cove (Whatcom County), and Twanoh State Park (Mason County).
+Additionally, there were four non-core beaches that failed during the 2024 sampling season: Belfair State Park (Mason County), Boulevard Park near Taylor Dock, Little Squalicum Park (Whatcom County) and Hollywood Beach (Clallam County).

-• Since 2004, soon after the BEACH program started, many local bacteria problems have been identified and corrected.
-There are still year-to-year fluctuations in marine water quality at swimming beaches, at times attributed to environmental factors such as weather, but many beaches are experiencing water quality improvements due to increased pollution identification work which identifies and corrects chronic issues.
+• Since 2004, soon after the BEACH program started, many local bacteria problems have been identified and corrected through local pollution identification work.
+There are still year-to-year fluctuations in marine water quality at swimming beaches due to different factors, but many beaches are experiencing water quality improvements and the work to identify problems continues.

 Contributing Partners